Cab, auto-rickshaw drivers refusing to go to JNU post violence

 Many cabs were seen picking students from spots far off from the main gate, and several other drivers said, security was a matter of concern for not plying to the JNU or near it.
 At Hauz Khas, many auto-rickshaw drivers either plainly refused or sped away as soon as the commuters expressed their wish to be dropped at JNU campus or even the main gate of the varsity.

-"The situation there is not good, so I cannot take risk.
+"The situation there is not good, so I cannot take a risk.
 I am a poor autowallah and have to earn my daily bread.
 I have to be careful.
-Situation at JNU can change at any time.
-Who knew a Sunday would turn so terrifying," said Sat Pal, an auto-rickshaw driver.
+The situation at JNU can change at any time.
+Who knew a Sunday would become so terrifying," said Sat Pal, an auto-rickshaw driver.
 However, Daljeet Singh, another auto-rickshaw driver and resident of Sangam Vihar, said he was ferrying passengers to the JNU main gate, or till the point the police personnel allowed.

 "My brother was present inside the campus when the violence happened.
 He was stranded for a while...
 But, I am not refusing to ferry any commuter...
 I used to live in Ber Serai area few years ago, so I know this place.
 I have no fear," he said.
 A mob wearing masks and armed with shovels, stones and sharp objects had on Sunday attacked students and teachers on the campus, sparking massive protests across the country.